shub29-7/Nitro-Generator-Checker/README.md

 After that, you need to go to "install" and it will install everything you need for the nitro gen.
 Now all you have to do is open up the main.exe file and you can generate codes.

 *Note: It is not my fault if you lose your account or if you get banned by using this.
 I would use an alt account for these type of things.

+# Version 1.0
+-Added nitro generator
+Last updated 9/26/20